 What to expect from your doctor

-If you are seeking your doctor's advice during a scheduled appointment, your doctor will evaluate your risk factors for stroke and heart disease.
-Your discussion will focus on quitting smoking if you are a smoker and on lifestyle strategies or medications to control high blood pressure, cholesterol, and other risk factors.
-In some cases, your doctor may recommend certain tests and procedures to better understand your risk or to treat underlying conditions that raise risk.
+If you're seeking your doctor's advice during a scheduled appointment, your doctor will evaluate your risk factors for stroke and heart disease.
+Your discussion will focus on avoiding risk factors for stroke, such as not smoking or using illicit drugs.
+Your doctor also will discuss lifestyle strategies or medications to control high blood pressure, cholesterol and other stroke risk factors.
+In some cases, your doctor may recommend certain tests and procedures to better understand your risk of stroke or to treat underlying conditions that may increase your risk of stroke.

 Tests and diagnosis

 To determine the most appropriate treatment for your stroke, your emergency team needs to evaluate the type of stroke you're having and the areas of your brain affected by the stroke.
 They also need to rule out other possible causes of your symptoms, such as a brain tumor or a drug reaction.
 Your doctor may use several tests to determine your risk of stroke, including:

 Emergency treatment for stroke depends on whether you're having an ischemic stroke blocking an artery — the most common kind — or a hemorrhagic stroke involving bleeding into the brain.